Battle of Bassignana (1799): Battle

 Instead of following orders, Rosenberg began sending his troops across the Po near Bassignana, which was upstream from where the Tanaro emptied into the Po.
 Grand Duke Constantine was almost certainly responsible for ordering Rosenberg to ignore Suvorov's instructions.
 At first the Allies believed that Valenza was unoccupied, so that a plan was made on 8 May to cross the Po.
 On 10 May it was discovered that Valenza was held by the French.
-During this time, Nikolay Andreievich Chubarov explored Mugarone island in the Po River and found it to be a suitable crossing place.
+During this time, Nikolay Andreyevich Chubarov explored Mugarone island in the Po River and found it to be a suitable crossing place.
 Chubarov set up a flying bridge from the north bank to the island.
 A cable connected the north bank with the island so that a ferry boat could be quickly hauled across the deep channel.
 The Russian preparations were so obvious that Moreau believed it was a feint and not a real attack.
 He ordered Grenier to leave a few outposts and march his division south to Alessandria to face the gathering threat from Suvorov to the east.

 On the evening of 11 May 1799, Rosenberg sent 4,000 Russians across to the island.
 Crossing on the ferry were three grenadier battalions, three jäger companies, and the Semernikov Cossack Regiment.
 Ivan Ivanovich Dahlheim with two infantry battalions crossed on small craft.
 The Russians waited on the island until daylight.
 On the morning of 12 May, the Russians waded across two shoulder-deep fords shown to them by the local people.
 Grand Duke Constantine crossed early and led the troops as they drove off Grenier's outposts.
 The residents of Bassignana welcomed the Russians and chopped down the "Tree of Liberty" that the French had planted in their town.
 At this time, Rosenberg began transferring more troops from the north bank to the island.
 The Russians on the south bank moved southwest past the hamlet of Pellizzari and began encountering French resistance at the village of Pecetto di Valenza.

 There are two different accounts of what happened next.
 The first source stated that the French defenders posted at Pecetto and the Brico di San Antonio (hill) farther north drove off the initial wave of Cossacks.
 Russian infantry came up early in the afternoon and by 4:15 pm they dislodged the French from Pecetto.
 Sometime before this, Moreau was completely alerted by this unexpected threat.
 He instructed Grenier's division to turn back to repel the Russians and sent Gaspard Amédée Gardanne with his reserve.
 He also ordered Victor's division to the scene.
 When Grenier's division swept forward it soon recaptured Pecetto.
 Chubarov tried manfully to rally his troops to hold back the French.